neutralboyz/stayneutral/README.md

+## Introduction

+The projet **portfolio-hugo-starter** is thought as a starter theme to create a visual portfolio website.

+## Concepts

+Inside the `/content` folder resides the user generated contents.

+Theme templates can also be overidden.
+If this is the case, you should be sure to "eject" the `portfolio-hugo-theme` from its **always green** update system.
+(TODO: explain how).

+## Installation

+TODO: what is the process for a user without a Github and Netlify account to start using this theme and beneficiate from the update pipeline?

+## portfolio-hugo-theme

+`portfolio-hugo-starter` uses [portfolio-hugo-theme](
+ https://github.com/internet4000/portfolio-hugo-theme) as theme.
+It is installed inside the `/themes` folder and referenced inside `/config.toml`).
+This theme provides most configuration, structure and styles to make the portfolio-starter work.
+The theme is also used to provide updates and bug fixes to the starter.

+## Note for later:
-the following command will effectively set a website’s title on Unix-like systems:

-$ env HUGO_TITLE="Some Title" hugo
+> the following command will effectively set a website’s title on Unix-like systems: `$ env HUGO_TITLE="Some Title" hugo`